 Our absolute favorite rental car company in Costa Rica is Adobe.
 In fact…

 Because we love Adobe so much we asked if they would like to partner with us.
-They have kindly decided to give all Costa Rica Vibes readers a 10% discount on car rentals, a free econd driver, and a free cell phone to use!
-You can find out more about this awesome deal here.
+They have kindly decided to give all Costa Rica Vibes readers a 10% discount on car rentals, a free second driver, and a free cell phone to use!

 When you should rent a car

 We suggest renting a car if you want the flexibility of really exploring the country in depth.
 If you are planning on doing a resort/ relax type of vacation, it is not necessary to rent a car.

 You should also only rent a car if you feel comfortable with the thought of driving in a foreign country.
 If you are not sure if driving in Costa Rica is the best for you, you can read more about tips for driving here.

 Taxis and Uber in Costa Rica

 As of now, Uber is legal in Costa Rica, but it exists in some type of gray area.
 The government doesn’t like it and has been cracking down on Uber drivers recently, so please use the service with caution.

 We personally love Uber and continue to use it on a regular basis.
 Uber tends to be about half the price of taxis.

 If you do opt to use a taxi please make sure it is a registered red taxi (they are orange if taking it from the airport).
 Also, make sure they immediately turn the meter on.
 We have heard of taxi drivers “forgetting” to turn on the meter and drastically overcharging tourists.